 Document and communicate my assumptions, questions, and plan;

 Establish the timeline; and

 There was a huge amount of pressure to get this product to market.
-The driving force for this came from sales, who wanted to obtain a market advantage.
-After reading through all of the documentation, I found a glaring hole in potential KPI’s.
-Adoption was the only focus and there was no plan to understand how the product was being used by the end users.
+The driving force for this came from the sales team, who wanted to obtain a market advantage.
+After reading through all of the documentation, I discovered a missed opportunity in the KPI’s.
+Adoption was the only focus, and there was no plan to understand how the product was being used by the end users.
 This created a potential blind spot and no way to measure the success of the design.

 Facing a deadline I acted quickly.
 I connected with the analytics team manager and created a strategy.
 I learned more about what data was available and what was not.
 I provided a document for analytic instrumentation and a plan for future tracking as the data became available.

 For the next steps, I plan to present the design to the end-to-end product owner and other stakeholders for buy-in.
 After deployment, I plan to analyze the data gathered as well as do lightweight remote studies to get a better understanding of the user’s needs and how the feature has affected their behavior.
 That analysis will provide the basis for future iteration and market expansion into other countries.